oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 ==============

-Refresh tokens provide a way for applications to obtain a new access token when the initial access token expires. {{oauth-security-topics}} describes some additional requirements around refresh tokens on top of the recommendations of {{RFC6749}}.

-For public clients, the risk of a leaked refresh token is much greater than leaked access tokens, since an attacker can potentially continue using the stolen refresh token to obtain new access tokens without being detectable by the authorization server.
+Refresh tokens provide a way for applications to obtain a new access token when the initial access token expires.
+With public clients, the risk of a leaked refresh token is potentially greater than leaked access tokens, since an attacker may be able to continue using the stolen refresh token to obtain new access tokens without being detectable by the authorization server.

-Additionally, browser-based applications provide many attack vectors by which a refresh token can be leaked.
+Browser-based applications provide an attacker with several opportunities by which a refresh token can be leaked, just as with access tokens.
 As such, these applications are considered a higher risk for handling refresh tokens.

-Authorization servers SHOULD NOT issue refresh tokens to browser-based applications.

-If an authorization server does choose to issue refresh tokens to browser-based applications, then it MUST issue a new refresh token with every access token refresh response.
-Doing this mitigates the risk of a leaked refresh token, as a leaked refresh token can be detected if both the attacker and the legitimate client attempt to use the same refresh token.
-Authorization servers MUST follow the additional refresh token replay mitigation techniques described in {{oauth-security-topics}}.
+{{oauth-security-topics}} describes some additional requirements around refresh tokens on top of the recommendations of {{RFC6749}}.
+Applications and authorization servers conforming to this BCP MUST also follow the recommendations in {{oauth-security-topics}} around refresh tokens.

+In particular, authorization servers:

+* MUST rotate refresh tokens on each use, in order to be able to detect a stolen refresh token if one is replayed (described in {{oauth-security-topics}} section X)
+* MUST set a maximum lifetime on refresh tokens
+* upon issuing a rotated refresh token, MUST NOT extend the lifetime of the new refresh token beyond the lifetime of the initial refresh token

+For example:

+* A user authorizes an application, issuing an access token that lasts 1 hour, and a refresh token that lasts 24 hours
+* After 1 hour, the initial access token expires, so the application uses the refresh token to get a new access token
+* The authorization server returns a new access token that lasts 1 hour, and a new refresh token that lasts 23 hours
+* This continues until 24 hours pass from the initial authorization
+* At this point, when the application attempts to use the refresh token after 24 hours, the request will fail and the application will have to involve the user in a new authorization request

+By limiting the overall refresh token lifetime to the lifetime of the initial refresh token, this ensures a stolen refresh token cannot be used indefinitely.

 Security Considerations